All Episodes

 None.

-There, you couldn't do it by luck.
+You couldn't do it by luck.

-You couldn't do it by you know, the other team did a bad job that year.
+You couldn't do it by, you know, the other team did a bad job that year.

 There's nothing you can do with that except fail.

-And so Stewart is smart enough to know it, and he mentions that that's been the problem with the Democrats' approach to healthcare, education, pharma, and pharma, three examples.
+And he mentions that that's been the problem with the Democrats' approach to healthcare, education, pharma, and pharma, three examples.

-And I thought to myself, damn.
+And I thought to myself, damn, damn Jon Stewart.

 He understands economics.